phunware/maas-mapping-ios-sdk/README.md

 Requirements
 ------------

-- MaaSCore v1.2.0 or greater
+- MaaS Core v1.2.0 or greater
 - iOS 5.0 or greater
 - Xcode 4.4 or greater